Polish presidential inauguration

-Background
+Before Inauguration Day

+The first official ceremony following a presidential election victory in Poland is the formal presentation of the certificate of election by the Chairman of the National Electoral Commission to the President-elect.
+This document officially confirms the candidate’s election to the office of President of the Republic of Poland.
+In accordance with legal and constitutional requirements, if the President-elect holds any other public office at the time, they are obliged to resign from that position on the same day the certificate is presented.
+To underscore the dignity and symbolic importance of the presidential office, the ceremony is typically held in a location reflecting the solemnity of the Republic—most commonly the Royal Castle in Warsaw or the Wilanów Royal Palace.

-If the winning candidate holds any other office, he is obliged to renounce the previously held office on the same day the chairman of National Electoral Commission officially presents election certificate to president-elect.
-Electoral law specifies that the president-elect is to be inaugurated on day of expiry of the outgoing president's term or if the office was vacated before the election, 7 days after the Supreme Court confirmed the election results to be valid.
+According to Polish electoral law, the President-elect is to be inaugurated on the day the outgoing President’s term expires.
+In cases where the office was vacated prior to the election, the inauguration must take place within seven days following the Supreme Court's confirmation of the validity of the election results.

-Highlights of the inauguration
+Inauguration Day

 Parliamentary Ceremony

-President-elect arrives at the National Assembly, usually accompanied by the First Lady.
-The Ceremony is presided by the Marshal of the Sejm or in his/her absence, the Marshal of the Senate.
-The inauguration begins by opening of the session by the presiding officer and singing of the national anthem of Poland (titled Poland Is Not Yet Lost and commonly known as "Dąbrowski's Mazurka").
+President-elect arrives at the National Assembly, accompanied by the First Lady.
+The Ceremony is presided by the Marshal of the Sejm or in case of absence, by the Marshal of the Senate.
+The inauguration begins by opening of the session by the presiding officer and singing of the national anthem of Poland.

 As of 2017, the current procedure of the oath is stipulated in the resolution of the National Assembly from December 6, 2000 titled "Regulamin Zgromadzenia Narodowego zwołanego w celu złożenia przysięgi przez nowo wybranego Prezydenta Rzeczypospolitej Polskiej" (M.P.
 Nr 40, poz.
 774).

 The president then repeats the following the oath of office after the presiding officer:

 All presidents except Aleksander Kwaśniewski finished the oath with optional So help me God.

 The outgoing presidential couple, and other guests invited by president-elect, watch the ceremony from the balcony.
 Wojciech Jaruzelski was not invited to Lech Wałęsa's inauguration.